eltociear/stock-analysis-with-llm/README.md

 - Add web scraping agent
 - Self host model to reduce costs
-- Connect to a broker API for real traiding
+- Connect to a broker API for real trading

 ### References